Easy-Installers/better-ubuntu/README.md

 1. Apport disabled
 2. Add ppa for: Oracle Java 8, Sublime 3, Cinnamon, Numix
 3. Add spotify repo
-4. Download and install Synology Cloud Station
+4. Download and install Chrome-Latest
-5. Download and install Chrome-Latest
+5. Download and install TeamSpeak 3
+6. Download and install Synology Cloud Station
-6. Install Sublime 3 and Oracle Java 8
+7. Install Sublime 3 and Oracle Java 8
-7. Install and update software in the software list
+8. Install and update software in the software list

 ## Software List
 The following software is installed and updated